The 36 Hour Day is an excellent book for families who are caring for persons living with Alzheimer's dementia.

-This best-selling book is the "bible" for families caring for people with Alzheimer disease...offering comfort and support to millions worldwide.
-In addition to the practical and compassionate guidance that have made
+This best-selling book is the "bible" for families caring for people with Alzheimer disease ... offering comfort and support to millions worldwide.
+In addition to the practical and compassionate guidance that have made - The 36-Hour Day - is invaluable to caregivers.

 The new edition includes: